Get Matched With Cybersecurity Programs

 Step 1: Is this career for me?

-You will likely work in a hospital or other clinical environment, but you could also work in homes, or meet clients in the community.
+You will likely work in a hospital or other clinical environment, but you could also work in homes or meet clients in the community.
 Thus, you should enjoy those environments as well as have a deep desire to help people overcome their difficulties.
 Not every patient will be in their best mindset when they meet you, and some may not remember you from day to day.
 Thus, one of the most important tools for an occupational therapy professional is their patience.

 Step 2: Education

 Occupational therapists are highly trained healthcare professionals.
-In order to become a fully licensed occupational therapist, you will need a master's degree.
+To become a fully licensed occupational therapist, you will need a master's degree.
 There are many programs that combine your occupational therapy graduate and undergraduate degrees so that you don't have a gap or need to reapply for a separate graduate program.
 Combined programs are typically five years long.
 There are other options for education, such as part-time programs and online degrees.
 No matter what sort of program you choose, make sure that it has received approval from the Accreditation Council for Occupational Therapy Education.

 Step 3: Supervised Fieldwork